IS 7634 (Part 2) : 2012

 keeping due allowance for subsequent settlement likely to take place.

-9 FIELD TESTING OF PIPELINE
+FIELD TESTING

 The pipeline to be tested shall be filled with water slowly allowing for splurging the entrapped air.
 Air valves at high points should be open to allow air to escape while water is being filled.
 Before pressure is applied, the pipeline section under test shall be restrained against movement.